• Skip to primary navigation

 • In a separate bowl, sift flour, baking powder, and salt.
 Fold in the sifted ingredients into the creamed mixture alternately with milk, starting and ending with flour.

-• Finally, add in vanilla essence and combine well.
+• Finally, add in vanilla extract and combine well.
 Pour batter into a well greased and floured cake pan and bake for 45 to 50 minutes until the top of the cake springs back when lightly pressed.
 The cake is done when a skewer inserted in the center of the cake comes out without any wet batter.

 • Remove the cake from oven and let it cool completely before icing and decorating.